devben-io/blog/_posts/2019-03-11-install_snapscan.md

 #       url: "/tags/#cheatsheet"
 ---
 ## Overview
-This is HowTo for installing the Drivers of an Futjisu SnapScan S1300 document scanner on Linux
+This is a HowTo for installing the Drivers of an Futjisu SnapScan S1300 document scanner on Linux (e.g. ArchLinux)

 ## Prerequisite
 * `sane` is installed